 How is this possible?
 Shouldn’t a baby have the same number of bones as an adult?

-Or maybe a baby would be born with fewer bones than an adult.
-They have less hair and fewer teeth, so why not fewer bones?
+Or, why wouldn’t a baby have fewer bones than an adult at birth?.
+Infants have less hair and fewer teeth, so why would they have more bones?

 Why Do Babies Have More Bones Than Adults?

-Our skeleton does not start out as the hard, rigid set of bones we have as an adult.
-Instead, they start life as softer cartilage.
+Our skeleton does not start out as the hard, rigid set of bones that we have as an adult.
+Instead, the first bones are primarily of soft cartilage.

 In the womb, babies have a limited amount of space to grow.
-They also need to be flexible in order to pass through the birth canal.
-So, at birth, many of a baby’s bones are still predominantly cartilage (2).
+They also must be flexible in order to pass through the birth canal.
+So, at birth, many of a baby’s bones are still predominantly made of cartilage (2).
+For example, cartilage is the firm but flexible material that forms your ear.

 As we grow, these smaller, softer cartilage bones harden and fuse together, resulting in the 206 bones we have as an adult.

-A good example of this is a baby’s skull.
-At birth, the skull is made up of five different plates of bone.
-These plates are formed from softer cartilage and with good reason.
+A good example of this is the baby’s skull.
+At birth, the skull consists of five different plates of bone (3).
+These plates develop from softer cartilage, and with good reason.

 During birth, a baby is pushed down the birth canal by strong muscular contractions.
-If the skull was the solid, hardened bone we have as adults, the contractions could crush the skull, causing irreparable damage.
+If the skull were the solid, hardened bone that we have as adults, the contractions could crush the skull, causing irreparable damage.

-Instead, the five soft plates can be squeezed and overlap, allowing the baby’s head to emerge without damage (3).
+Instead, the five soft plates can be squeezed together, overlapping to allow the baby’s head to emerge without damage.

 This is why you can feel the soft spots at the top and back of a baby’s skull.
-These soft spots, called fontanelles, will slowly grow together and harden, closing fully between 7 and 18 months.
+These soft spots, called fontanelles, will slowly grow together and harden.
+The posterior fontanelle on the back of the baby’s head closes within the first few months of life.
+The larger, anterior fontanelle, closes between 13 to 24 months old (4).

 What Extra Bones Do Babies Have?

-Babies have 300 bones, but these are bones that have not yet fused or fully formed.
+Babies have a total of 300 bones, but they are some that have not yet fused or fully developed.

-Using the example of the skull once more, the five plates of bone that fuse are pieces of a single bone.
-So babies do not have extra bones.
-They have the bones of an adult, but those bones are in pieces.
+Using the example of the skull again, the five plates of bone that fuse together are pieces of one single bone.
+So, babies do not truly have extra bones.
+They have the same bones as an adult, but those bones are in smaller pieces.

 When Do Babies Bones Harden After Birth?

-These growth plates at the end of the bone finally harden somewhere between the ages of 20 and 25.
+Growth plates finally harden somewhere between the ages of 20 and 25.
 After this point, our bones can no longer grow.

 The clearest example of this is the fontanelle of the skull.
-Your baby’s bones are slowly hardening from the moment they are born.
+Your baby’s skull bones are slowly hardening from the moment they are born, and fuse to close the fontanelles.
+However, this malleability and slow hardening may come with problems.

-This malleability can also be positive if your child is born with a misshapen bone.
-It is possible, to some degree, to direct the growth of that bone into a more regular shape as they grow.
+Bone malleability can also be positive if your child is born with a misshapen one.
+For example, some babies are born with a foot that appears more flexed than the other, usually because of intrauterine positioning (9).
+Most cases will self-resolve as the foot bones grow.
+In others, it is possible to direct the growth of that bone into a more regular shape as the baby grows.

 At What Age Do You Have 206 Bones?

-The exact age at which you have 206 bones varies from person to person, but this normally happens by early adulthood or around 20 to 25 years.
+The exact age at which you have 206 bones varies from person to person, but this normally happens by early adulthood, or around 20 to 25 years (10).

-By this time, the cartilage growth plates at the ends of the bones have hardened, and your bones no longer grow.
+By this time, the cartilaginous growth plates at the ends of the bones have hardened, and they can no longer grow.

 How to Protect Your Baby’s Bones

-One of the most important vitamins for bone health is vitamin D. Babies who are fed with formula usually receive enough vitamin D.
+One of the most important vitamins for bone health is vitamin D. Babies who are fed with formula usually receive enough of this vitamin.

 - Dairy products.